Sustainable Food Systems - going beyond Food Security 07.02.-08.02.2020 at Justus Liebig University Giessen, Germany

 - Recycling nutrients: In contrast to linear oriented current food economics which just works with value chains, it is suggested to work with more traditionally oriented farm economics, which is built on classical economics of reckoning resource constraints and needs for reproduction and recycling.
 Modernized behavioral approaches emphasize self-sufficiency form the conceptual outline.
 Though still trading occurs, linking production and consumption as real reproduction will take a modified standpoint stressing interactions in reproduction through valuing.

 - Corporate global agriculture: New business models of global agriculture operate at a much larger scale than even commercially oriented family farms and draw on hierarchical labor management.
-If “biological manufacturing” replaces family farms large commercial farms are regarded as the appropriate development model for much of African agriculture.
-The lack of knowledge on economic and ecological sustainability and the social impacts of large-scale business models in agriculture is to be addressed.
+Due to its allegedly superior access to technology and markets, many observers consider such “biological manufacturing” an appropriate model for developing country agriculture.
+At the symposium we aim to address the economic and ecological sustainability and the social impacts of such business models.

 - Food industry: In spite of environmental degradation, competition for resources, increasing food demands, and social injustice the concept of sustainable production is unclear, and has not been effectively put into practice.
 Future concepts of food and nutrition which are compatible with health, environment, economy, and society - with a local and a global perspective may be developed with support of a nutrition-ecological modelling technique, for example NutriMod.